-Richard is a PGA “Class A” Member and was previously named one of the Best Teachers in DFW, by Texas Golfer Magazine.
-Originally from Royal Lytham & St. Annes Golf Club in England, he attended Texas Wesleyan University in Fort Worth, TX.
+Richard is a former PGA Member and had his amateur status reinstated with the USGA as of 2020.
+Originally from Lytham and still a member of Royal Lytham & St. Annes Golf Club in England, he attended Texas Wesleyan University in Fort Worth, TX.
 After graduation, he worked at Oakmont Country Club in Pittsburgh, PA for five years.
 Some of his notable experiences include winning the 1995 NAIA National Championship at TWU and caddying for Tiger Woods in the 1996 British Open.
-He has over 30 years of playing experience and has been teaching the game for over twenty years.
-Richard works with players of all ages and abilities by simplifying the game, focusing on solid fundamentals, and customizing a teaching program for the student.
-He has over 20 years of club fitting experience using all the latest technology including V1 video, Foresight Sports Quad Technology and is a Mizuno Certified Club Fitter.
+Richard is currently a member at Maridoe Golf Club in Carrollton, TX and enjoys the challenge of one of the best courses in the country.

 Whenever I ask a student to aim at a target they focus on their feet and neglect their shoulders.
 For consistent alignment get your shoulders parallel to your target line.
 So when you align yourself from now on make sure that your eyes are focused on your target and not looking down at your feet.
 It’s like shooting a basketball; your eyes are on the basket.
 Too often I see players set up to the ball and spend the majority of their time looking at the ball and their feet and barely glance at their target.
 To shave shots off your score, look at your target and glance at your ball when taking your address position.
 You’ll be amazed how this will free you up and help you play better golf.